|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 In this basic approximation, not considering numerical corrections depending on the chemical composition of the substance, the maximum mass of a degenerate star is given only by the basic physical constants.

 The force that prevents the massive neutron decay in a neutron star is gravity.
 Not directly, but indirectly, by inducing such a density and pressure that the Fermi energy of the electrons is higher than the maximum energy of the beta-electron during the decay of the neutron (which is 780keV).
 In such a case, the electrons created by the decay of neutrons acquire such an energy as their number increases (Pauli's exclusion principle) that they are pushed back into the protons to form neutrons.
-In the neutron - proton - electron plasma, the formation of a neutron star creates an equilibrium between b -neutron decay and electron proton capture, ie between direct and inverse beta decay.
-Then the electrons contained in the plasma are occupied by all energies (including high energies), so event. electrons from neutron decay "have nowhere to emit" energetically (in terms of phase space) and therefore do not fly out - no further b-neutron decay occurs.
+In the neutron - proton - electron plasma, the formation of a neutron star creates an equilibrium between b- neutron decay and electron capture of protons, ie between direct and inverse beta decay.
+Then the electrons contained in the plasma are occupied by all energies (including high energies), so event. electrons from neutron decay "have nowhere to emit" energetically (in terms of phase space) and therefore do not fly out - no further b- decay of neutrons occurs.

 Fig.4.2.
 A general simplified scheme of the final stages of stellar evolution and gravitational collapse: a white dwarf, a neutron star and a black hole in a cross-sectional space-time diagram (on the horizontal axis, the radial dimension is spatial, on the vertical axis is time).
 In this way, ie through all three stages, however, the collapse could only take place in very special cases.
 At masses lower than the respective limit, the collapse actually stops in the stage of a white dwarf or neutron star, at high masses these stages do not stabilize and a black hole is formed.